Ramana Sri IAS

 UPSC Maths Optional Self-Study 14 Test Series

-A focused final-stage test series for UPSC Maths Optional aspirants who have already completed the syllabus and now want sectional revision, Paper-I practice, Paper-II practice and final grand practice before Mains.
+A focused final-stage UPSC Maths Optional Self-Study 14 Test Series for aspirants who have already completed the syllabus and now want sectional revision, Paper-I practice, Paper-II practice and final grand practice before Mains.

 14 Total Tests